Bitterroot Bonanza - An Idaho Multi-Sport Tour

 Biking: (37-mile bike ride with optional additional 16 miles).

 Trading pedals for paddles we jump into touring kayaks for a three-hour paddle on the blue waters of Lake Coeur d’Alene.
 You paddle through an active osprey breeding area where we watch these birds fish and tend their nests.
-We may also see bald eagles, herons, comorants and other waterfowl.
+We may also see bald eagles, herons, cormorants and other waterfowl.
 Your guides’ knowledge will help deepen your appreciation of the wildlife as well as the natural history of the lake.
 Then we transfer south about 30 minutes to the western starting point of the Trail of the Coeur d’Alenes, a 70-mile trail through the heart of North Idaho.
-We ride from the trailhead downhill through forests and meadows on the old Union Pacific Railroad line.
-Our day ends with a final ride across the lake on a lovely historic bridge, then along the east side of Lake Coeur d’Alene to the hamlet of Harrison.
+We ride from the trailhead downhill on a smooth paved trail through forests and meadows on the old Union Pacific Railroad line.
+If a Park Ranger is available, we stop at Heyburn State Park for a presentation about the natural history of the southern end of Lake Coeur d'Alene.
+Then we cross the lake on a lovely historic bridge, and ride along the east side of Lake Coeur d’Alene to the hamlet of Harrison where we stay in a comfortable lakeside inn.

 Kayaking & Biking: (7-mile kayak; 8 to 16-mile bike ride.)